jakereiser/chess-puzzle/README.md

 ## Database Setup

-The large puzzle database files are not included in the repository due to size constraints.
-To set up the full database:
+The puzzle database is optimized for caching performance with 5,000 high-quality puzzles.
+To set up the database:

 1. **Download the Lichess puzzle database:**
    ```bash